-In our previous post e, we talked about the feature files, the Gherkin syntax, and Gherkin keywords.
+In our previous post Anatomy of a feature file, we talked about the feature files, the Gherkin syntax, and Gherkin keywords.
 In this post, we will see a quick overview of Intuit Karate based on Gherkin.

 Karate DSL uses Gherkin syntax, If you’re new to Cucumber & Gherkin, I highly recommend reading the previous post to understand terminologies.